Svalorzen/AI-Toolbox/docs/TutorialPOMDP.md

 #### Discount ####

 We finally use a discount of 0.95 as it's usually done with this problem.
-It's meaning has not changed from the MDP case.
+Its meaning has not changed from the MDP case.

 ### The POMDP Model ###